 John Baker is also recognized as the first American to practice trained dentistry in America.
 This was in 1760, and it comes even before America was declared an independent state.

 The majority of dental instruments used in the past were not as sophisticated as today.
 With technological advancement, though, they have developed to become more pleasant and easy to use.

-Some writings describe that most of the currently used dental tools were used from as early as the stone-age.
+Some writings describe that most of the currently used dental tools were used from as early as the stone age.
 It’s not up for debate, but who can argue?

 The importance of dentists really came to light in the 17th century when Europe adopted the very first bristle toothbrush.
-Initially, toothbrushes were twigs or stick mashed to create a broad cleaning surface on one end.
+Initially, toothbrushes were twigs or sticks mashed to create a broad cleaning surface on one end.

 Prosthetic teeth and other dental devices also underwent a massive transformation, with prehistoric civilizations using bone and ivory as material for new teeth.
-It was not until the 1800s when this craft was discarded, and decayed tooth treatment was only through extraction.
+It was not until the 1800s that this craft was discarded, and decayed tooth treatment was only through extraction.

 Later in the century, though, porcelain, together with ‘vulcanized rubber’ was incorporated as materials for reinforcing false teeth.
 From then till date, dental crowns and durable porcelain veneers are used to treat a myriad of dental deformities.
-Tooth implants are also an easy job with our well trained Talent Dental dentists.
+Tooth implants are also an easy job with our well-trained Talent Dental dentists.